-Revenue recognition: The Organization recognizes contributions when cash, noncash assets, or unconditional promises to give are received.
+Revenue recognition: The Organization recognizes contributions when cash and other financial assets, nonfinancial assets/services, or unconditional promises to give are received.
 Conditional promises to give, which have a measurable performance or other barrier and a right of return, are not recognized until the conditions on which they depend have been met.
-Amounts received prior to the meeting of these conditions are reported as refundable advances in the statement of financial position.
-At March 31, 2022, the Organization did not have any conditional pledges that were not recognized.
+Amounts received prior to the meeting of these conditions are reported as refundable advances in the statements of financial position.
+At March 31, 2023 and 2022, the Organization did not have any conditional pledges that were not recognized.